-Similarly, unless the terms of the instrument creating the power manifest a contrary intent, the powerholder of a nongeneral power has the authority to exercise the power by creating a general or nongeneral power in a permissible appointee.
+Similarly, unless the terms of the instrument creating the power manifest a contrary intent, the powerholder of a nongeneral power has the authority to exercise the power by creating a general power in a permissible appointee.
 The rationale for this rule is a straightforward application of the maxim that the greater includes the lesser.
-A powerholder of a nongeneral power may appoint outright to a permissible appointee, so the powerholder may instead create in a permissible appointee a general power or a nongeneral power.
-If the powerholder does the latter-creates a new nongeneral power in a permissible appointee-the permissible appointees of the second power may be broader than the permissible appointees of the first power.
-For example, the powerholder of a nongeneral power to appoint among the donor's "descendants" may exercise the power by creating a nongeneral power in the donor's child to appoint to anyone in the world except the donor's child, the estate of the donor's child, or the creditors of either.
-Of course, these are default rules that apply unless the donor manifests a contrary intent.
-But in order to manifest a contrary intent, the terms of the instrument creating the power must prohibit the creation of new powers.
-Language merely conferring the power of appointment on the powerholder does not suffice.
+A powerholder of a nongeneral power may appoint outright to a permissible appointee, so the powerholder may instead create in a permissible appointee a general power.

-And finally, unless the terms of the donor's instrument creating the power manifest a contrary intent, the powerholder of a nongeneral power may exercise the power by creating a new nongeneral power in any individual to appoint to some or all of the permissible appointees of the original nongeneral power.
+Likewise, unless the terms of the instrument creating the power manifest a contrary intent, the powerholder of a nongeneral power may exercise the power by creating a new nongeneral power in any person, whether or not a permissible appointee, to appoint to some or all of the permissible appointees of the original nongeneral power.
 In order to manifest a contrary intent, the terms of the instrument creating the power must prohibit the creation of such powers.
 Language merely conferring the power of appointment on the powerholder does not suffice.